Last updated: March, 1 2021

 - Customers: this includes any individual who registers individually or on behalf of an entity or organization in order to use the Services.

-- Site Visitors: visitors to our Site (this does not include any visitors to our Customers’ individual websites).
+- Site Visitors: visitors to our Site (this does not include any visitors to our Customers’ individual websites, including when redirected from our Site).

 - Registered Users: individuals who create an account on our Site (such as to receive our newsletter) and/or download whitepapers.